Rein-1/Performing-EDA/README.md

 Using NumPy and Pandas for data analysis, data manipulation and data cleaning.

-Using Matplotlib and Seaborn for data visudalization.
+Using Matplotlib and Seaborn for data visualization.